MicrosoftDocs/sql-docs/docs/reporting-services/lesson-5-design-the-child-report-using-the-report-wizard.md

 9. Save the .rdlc file.

 ## Next task
-You have successfully designed the child report by using the Report Wizard.
-Next, you will add a ReportViewer control to the website application.
+You successfully designed the child report by using the Report Wizard.
+Next, you add a ReportViewer control to the website application.
 See [Lesson 6: Add a ReportViewer control to the application](../reporting-services/lesson-6-add-a-reportviewer-control-to-the-application.md).